 Price$ 3,699.00 (AUD)

+With the VAIO VGN-Z17GN/B notebook, Sony is targeting corporate buyers with an eye for style and a need for speed.
+It’s a 13.1in laptop that weighs only 1.4kg, yet has plenty of features.
 It’s light, small and easy to carry and use while travelling, but it still packs a powerful CPU and a good amount of storage.
 You get a 2.53GHz Intel Core 2 Duo P9500 CPU, 4GB of DDR3 RAM, a 5400rpm, 320GB hard drive, and dual graphics cards.
 The Sony VAIO VGN-Z17GN/B’s screen has a native resolution of 1600x900, which makes it ideal for lining up windows next to each other when you are multitasking.

 With the Sony VAIO VGN-Z17GN/B you can switch between the integrated Intel GMA 4500HD graphics and an NVIDIA GeForce 9300M GS graphics card.
 The GeForce 9300M GS is twice as powerful as the integrated Intel option, and can use up to 1.5GB of memory (much of it taken from the system RAM); the integrated graphics card only has 256MB of dedicated RAM (it scored 1112 in 3DMark06 which is a weak result).
 The extra RAM is handy if you plan to use the Sony VAIO VGN-Z17GN/B to process 3D graphics — that is, for gaming!
 But you’ll only be able to use the laptop for low-level gaming anyway (its score of 2273 in 3DMark06 indicates this), and most current titles won’t run well on it.